The phrase “new math” summons up laughs and groans from any parent trying to teach their kids math these days.

 She doesn’t have to stress over creating a math lesson from scratch anymore.

-And with her family’s various medical expenses, the $35 a month fee is a sustainable option that covers all three of her kids for unlimited playtime.
+And with her family’s various medical expenses, Elephant Learning is the sustainable option that covers all three of her kids for unlimited playtime.

 For parents like Anne who see a blossoming scientist in their child, you should know that not all of the traditional math skills of the past need to be retired per se.